How to Say It: Soo-uh-sid-ul I-de-a-shun

 by Cynthia M. Johnson, MA

-Thinking about, considering, or planning to commit suicide is known as suicidal ideation.
+Thinking about or planning to commit suicide is known as suicidal ideation.

-Factors that may increase the risk of suicidal ideation include mental health disorders such as:
+Things that may raise the risk are mental health problems, such as:

 Family Doctor—American Academy of Family Physicians